jaxwong/tp/docs/UserGuide.md

 ### Saving the data

-OverBooked data are saved in the hard disk automatically after any command that changes the data.
+OverBooked data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-OverBooked data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+OverBooked data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If the data file becomes an invalid json or fields no longer fall within given restrictions after user edits, OverBooked will create a new empty file to replace it.
+If the data file becomes an invalid json file or fields no longer fall within given restrictions after user edits, OverBooked will create a new empty file to replace it.
 In some cases, database consistency may not be guaranteed.
 Hence, it is recommended to make a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the OverBooked to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>